 Facial squashing and stretching require extensive shape key libraries for various mouth, eye, cheek poses and so on.
 Carefully painted blend weights localize deformations on the face.
 Corrective shapes maintain mesh quality at extremes.
 Character animation is driven by bones and control curves.
 Secondary jiggle dynamics on loose facial features add realism.
 Eyes, noses, lips, cheeks and other parts are squashed and stretched to enhance personality and acting.

-The core guideline is to apply squash and stretch techniques in ways that serve the overall acting and storytelling by the character animation studio.
+The core guideline is to apply squash and stretch techniques in ways that serve the overall acting and storytelling of the character animation company.
 Convincing squashes and stretches make characters feel more dynamic, natural and appealing.

 IV- Applying the Technique Thoughtfully